ankit2812jha/AWS/README.md

-# Code to publish data to AWS usng paho libarary
+# Code to publish data to AWS using paho libarary

 #!/usr/bin/python